-This guidance is based upon the Construction Leadership Council (CLC) Site operating procedures Version 3 published on 14th April 2020 and has been adapted for the highways sector, where appropriate.
+This guidance is based upon the Construction Leadership Council (CLC) Site operating procedures Version 5 published on 4th July 2020 and has been adapted for the local highways sector where appropriate.
+They also refer to the CLC Document Use of Face Coverings in Construction During Coronavirus COVID 19

-These are exceptional circumstances and the industry must comply with the latest Government advice on Coronavirus (Covid-19) at all times.
+These are exceptional circumstances and the industry must always comply with the latest Government advice on Coronavirus (Covid-19).

-These Highways Safe Operating Procedures (SOP) are based on current Public Health England (PHE) guidance; other restrictions and advice may apply in Scotland, Wales and Northern Ireland which must be followed if working in these areas.
+These Local Highways Safe Operating Procedures (SOP) are based on Government guidance on Working safely during coronavirus (Covid-19) - Construction and other outdoor work; other restrictions and advice may apply in Scotland, Wales and Northern Ireland.

-Where workers enter people's homes, they should follow the PHE guidance on Tradespeople and working in people's homes.
+Where workers enter people's homes, they should follow the Government guidance on Working in Other People's Homes.

-The HSE is the relevant enforcing authority for PHE guidelines.
-If a depot or site is not consistently implementing the measures set out by PHE, it may be subject to enforcement action.
+The HSE is the relevant enforcing authority for occupational health and safety legislation and guidance to control public health risks in the construction sector.
+If a site is not consistently implementing the measures set out by the Government, it may be subject to enforcement action.

-For further guidance, please refer to HSE COVID-19 web page HSE COVID-19 Latest Advise Note: COVID-19 has been classified as a Notifiable Disease under RIDDOR
+For further guidance, please refer to HSE COVID-19 web page HSE COVID-19 Latest Advice.
+Note: COVID-19 has been classified as a Notifiable Disease under RIDDOR